Joondalup suburb profile

 Joondalup rental market trends

-The rental market in Joondalup has experienced moderate growth, with house rents increasing by 4.6% over the past year to $680 per week, while unit rents have seen a more significant rise of 8.2% to $595 per week.
-This growth reflects the suburb's appeal, driven by its amenities and proximity to key transport links, making it an attractive option for both renters and investors.
+The rental market in Joondalup shows moderate growth, with house rents increasing 6.2% over the past year to $690 per week, while unit rents have risen 9.1% to $600 per week.
+With ongoing development and a growing community, Joondalup offers attractive opportunities for both renters and investors in Western Australia.

 Suburbs near Joondalup